-When we talk about suits, we usually describe their fabric, colour or cut.
-But, really, there is only one thing standing between lifeless tailoring and sartorial triumph: the fit.
-A well-fitting suit should follow the natural curves of your frame, with no wrinkling or excess fabric, and allow for reasonable movement.
+When we describe a suit, we usually focus on the fabric, colour or pattern.
+But, actually, there’s one thing that makes all the difference between lifeless tailoring and sartorial triumph: the fit.
+A well-fitted suit follows the natural shape of your body, without stretching or wrinkling, and allows for reasonable movement.

 The ultimate suit fitting checklist

 Always try the jacket on with a shirt, not over a jumper or t-shirt.
 In fact, if it’s a 3 piece suit, make sure you wear the waistcoat as well.
 The collar of your jacket should sit neatly over your waistcoat and shirt and they should all hug your neck without gaps.

 The seam of your jacket’s shoulder should be at the end of your shoulder, right where it meets the arm.
 Any bulges or wrinkles in this area are very easy to notice and immediately draw attention to the suit’s bad fit.

 In the past, armholes were bigger leaving a huge gap between the sleeve and the armpit that distorted the actual proportions of the body.
 Nowadays armholes are smaller and more elegant but you need to make sure they don’t cut into your armpits.